cogentcore/core/README.md

 * tom's checkbox bug!

-* that changed flag on prefs would be reassuring to know that save actually worked..

 * textfield should scroll layout so that *cursor* is always in view, when editing..

 * fileview should add extension to filename if only one extension provided, if